How To Tell the Difference Between Forgetfulness and Dementia

 Identifying dementia as early as possible can help your loved one get memory care that can potentially slow the loss of cognitive functioning and improve their daily lives.

 If you’ve started to notice any of these symptoms in a loved one, it’s important to start a conversation with a general physician or neurologist.
-After a dementia diagnosis, memory care might be beneficial for your loved one.
+After a dementia diagnosis, memory rehabilitation help for dementia might be beneficial for your loved one.

 Memory Support at The Moorings of Arlington Heights